-With the engine OFF, remove the engine oil dipstick from the top side of the engine.

-With a clean, dry cloth, wipe the dipstick free of residual oil and reinsert it into the engine.

-Withdraw the dipstick and note where the measurement reaches on the dipstick.

-If the engine oil level is at or below the fill line, add new oil as described in the Oil Change information in this section of the Owner's Manual.
-Never re-use oil or over-fill as either can damage the engine, and it is not covered under warranty.
+- ▶ With the engine off, remove the engine oil dipstick from the top side of the engine. - With a clean, dry cloth, wipe the dipstick free of residual oil and reinsert it into the engine. - Withdraw the dipstick and note where the measurement reaches on the dipstick. - If the engine oil level is at or below the fill line, add new oil as described in the Oil Change information in this section of the manual.
+Never reuse oil or overfill as either can damage the engine, and it is not covered under warranty.
 Use only the oil specified for your installed engine.